-As the general goal of reinforcement learning agents is to learn actions that \emph{maximize} the accumulated rewards, at the ending of the training, it is expected that the agent learns sequences of actions whose rewards are the highest possible.
-Thus, it is common and expected that the reward system will yield maximum rewards for optimal solutions.
-So that, using PM score as a reward for training, may be ineffective for some datasets.

-Another aspect to be considered in the reward system of the seminal approach is that the agent is able to receive high rewards only when it takes actions leading to sparse final states in the states space.
-That is, considering that the applied training is episodic, in each training episode, the agent receives a non-constant and high reward for only 1 of the $n$ actions taken.
+Approaches 1.1, 1.2, 1.3, 1.4 aimed to improve the reward system, given by Eq \ref{eq:01}.
+Optimally, the agent achieves the correct order of \emph{reads} upon learning the set of actions, specifically a permutation of \emph{reads}, that maximizes the accumulated reward.
+Thus, the optimal actions -- those leading to the anticipated permutation of \emph{reads} -- must always yield the highest cumulative reward.
+Nevertheless, this proposition may not hold consistently for the reward system proposed in the seminal approach, as it allows some nonoptimal actions to result maximum accumulated rewards.

+This inconsistency (details in Section 6 of \nameref{S1_Appendix} in supporting information) stems from the sequences alignment with the \emph{Smith-Waterman} algorithm (SW), which calculates a score to represent major alignment size (even if partial), but has no constraint on the order between sequences.
+Thus the overlap score from the SW might induce the agent to find \emph{read} permutations with high overlap values in pairs of \emph{reads} without any \emph{suffix-prefix} alignment.
+So that, using PM score as a reward for training may be ineffective for some datasets.

-Given that, the reward system was adjusted in 4 different ways, in order to explore two aspects: (a) the use of overlap score that considers the relative order of \emph{reads} and/or (b) the use of dense rewards.
-These new reward systems are referred here by approaches 1.1, 1.2, 1.3 and 1.4, as follows.
+Thus, aiming to improve the agent's performance, we adjusted the reward system through four approaches to explore two aspects: (a) the use of an overlap score that considers the relative order of \emph{reads} and/or (b) the use of dense rewards.
+These new reward systems are presented in approaches 1.1, 1.2, 1.3 and 1.4.

-As proposed in the seminal approach, the reward system of the 1.1 approach defines that actions leading to final states produce a bonus reward (of 1.0) that is added to another numerical overlap score between all subsequent \emph{reads} used since the initial state.
-Thus, these actions produces a reward corresponding to the sum of the normalized overlap score (ranging from 0 to 1) of each pair of \emph{reads}, taking into account the relative order of them.

-Still, every action that leads to a non-final state produces a constant and low reward (0.1).
-Equation \ref{eq:05} formalizes the reward system for Approach 1.1, with $PM_{norm}(s')$ representing the normalized overlap between the \emph{reads} used to reach the $s'$ (see more information on the normalized overlap calculation in Section 2 of the supplementary material).
+As in the seminal approach, approach 1.1 defines that actions leading to the final states produce a bonus reward (of 1.0), added to another numerical overlap score between all subsequent \emph{reads} used since the initial state.
+Thus, a reward corresponding to the sum of the normalized overlap score (ranging from 0 to 1) of each pair of \emph{reads} was produced considering their relative order.
+Every action leading to nonfinal states produces constant and low rewards (0.1).
+Eq \ref{eq:05} formalizes the reward system for Approach 1.1, with $PM_{norm}(s')$ representing the normalized overlap between the \emph{reads} used to reach $s'$ (details in Section 2 of \nameref{S1_Appendix} in supporting information).